Mr Mamtimyn Sunuodula, Area Studies Librarian

-- Sunuodula, Mamtimyn (2014).
-Language Learning and Empowerment: English Language in Education for Linguistic Minorities in Urban Xinjiang.
+- Sunuodula, Mamtimyn (2015).
+Second/third language learning and Uyghur identity: language in education for Uyghurs in urban Xinjiang.
 In Language, Education and Uyghur Identity in Urban Xinjiang.
-Zang, Xiaowei & Smith Finley, J. London: Routledge.
+Smith Finley, J. & Zang, Xiaowei London: Routledge.
+95-113.

 - Sunuodula, Mamtimyn & Cao, Yu.
 (2014).
 Language Learning and Empowerment: Languages in Education for Uyghurs in Xinjiang.
 In Trilingualism in Education in China: models and challenges.
 Feng, Anwei & Adamson, Bob.
 Springer.
 65-102.

 - Sunuodula, Mamtimyn, Feng, Anwei & Adamson, Bob (2014).
 Trilingualism and Uyghur Identity in the People's Republic of China.
 In Language and Identity: Discourse in the World.
 Evans, David Bloomsbury Academic.
 81-104.

 - Sunuodula, Mamtimyn (2011).
 An Uyghur linguist at an English university: intercultural encounters.
 In Chinese Learning Journeys: Chasing the Dream.
 Feng, Su Stoke-on-Trent: Trentham Books.
 69-87.

 - Sunuodula, Mamtimyn & Feng, Anwei.
 (2011).
 Learning English as a Third Language by Uyghur Students in Xinjiang: A Blessing in Disguise?.
 In English Language Education across Greater China.
 Feng, Anwei.
 Clevedon: Multilingual Matters.
 260-283.

 - Sunuodula, Mamtimyn (2009).
 Selection of Central and Inner Asian art.
 In 10,000 years of art.
 London: Phaidon.